sozidatel79/login-page/README.md

 !!!
 NOTES !!!
 --------------------------------------
-All requests on client pointed to http://webbox.live domain You should change the path by your needs
+All requests on client pointed to http://webbox.live domain Change the base url by you needs in client/src/components/api/api.jsx file

 Apache
 --------------------------------------